 The program meets the requirements of this Key Element.
-The program provided evidence of faculty efficiency and constant evaluation of faculty efficiency.
+The program provided evidence of current mechanisms to assess sufficiency.

 Key Element III-G: Governance of Program

 Roles of faculty and student participation in the governance of the program are clearly defined and enable the program to meet the program's mission, goals, and outcomes.